NAIL-HNU/ESVO2/README.md

 git clone https://github.com/ethz-asl/numpy_eigen.git
 ```

-If you don't have a yaml, please install one.
-But if you already have the yaml library, please do not install it repeatedly, as it will cause version conflicts.
+If you don't have a yaml library, please install one.
+But if you already have a yaml library, please do not install it repeatedly, as it will cause version conflicts.

 ```shell
 # if you don't have a yaml